nkh/ftl/config/ftl/man/ftl.md

         «He»               Uses fzf to mark entries that will be removed from the history

-        «Hd»               Delete all sessions history
+        «Hc»               Clear all sessions history

 ## File and directory operations